sinistersnare/sinistersnare.github.io/content/about.md

 sidemenu: true
 ---

 Hi!
-I am Davis Ross Silverman (hence the URL)
+I am Davis Ross Silverman (hence the URL).
+I also go by my alter-ego: The Sinistersnare.

 I love technology, I love to teach it, and I love to talk it.

-I am currently a Bachelor student at the University of Maryland, College Park.
+Currently pursuing a bachelor degree in computer science at the University of Maryland, College Park, my graduation date is May 2018.
-I will be graduating in May 2018.

 ## Software ##

-I work mostly on non-web stuff.
+My interests mostly revolve around non-web stuff.
 Compilers, video games, and data structures are my interests in software.
 I would like to write blog posts on those topics, so here I am!

 I like to work in Python, Java, Rust, and other functional languages (including Lisps!)

-## Gaming ##

-I play a lot of Counter-Strike, and various games on my PC.
-Recommend me games, I will recommend some to you!

 ## About This Site ##

-I made this site with Hugo and the Blackburn Theme (as the sidebar will tell you).
+This site is made with Hugo and the Blackburn Theme (as the sidebar will tell you).
 Hugo proved to be the easiest static-site-generator to setup and use on Windows, would recommend.